-Rar-encoded files.
-The ideal would be to be able to set the real type of the encoded files; this often is not possible (as it may not be known to the server and these files may contains several resource of different types).
+RAR-encoded files.
+The ideal would be to be able to set the real type of the encoded files; this often is not possible (as it may not be known to the server and these files may contain several resources of different types).
 In that case, configure the server to send the

-application/x-rar-compressedMIME type or some users won't be able to define a useful default action for them.
+application/x-rar-compressedMIME type or users will not be able to define a useful default action for them.

 Proprietary file types.
 Pay special attention when serving a proprietary file type.
-Be sure not to forget to add an x-prefixed type for it; otherwise, special handling won't be possible.
-This is especially true with resources using the Keyhole Markup Language, which should be served as
+Be sure not to forget to add an x-prefixed type for it; otherwise, special handling will not be possible.
+This is particularly the case with resources using the Keyhole Markup Language, which should be served as